desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

       debugging, the Child-specific PTR record content also prevents the use of wildcard records under the Bootstrapping Domain.
 As a result, Signaling Records have to be provisioned on a per-Child basis.
-    * Similarly, operators could deflect a Bootstrapping Domain onto another one by means of a DNAME record.
-This can be prevented by incorporating the Bootstrapping Domain's name into the hash used to construct the Signal Name.
+    * Similarly, operators could redirect a Bootstrapping Domain onto another one by means of a DNAME record.
+This could be prevented by incorporating the Bootstrapping Domain's name into the hash used to construct the Signal Name.